-Section 20.1 - Compensatory Time.
+Section 21.1 - Compensatory Time.
 A member who is entitled to overtime payment as authorized in this Contract may elect, at such time as the overtime is earned, to take equivalent compensatory time off, in lieu of cash payment, at a later time.
 Compensatory time may be substituted in lieu of a cash payment in minimum increments of thirty (30) minutes.
-The use of compensatory time off must be scheduled through, and approved by, the Chief or his designee.
-Members may accumulate a maximum of one hundred twenty (120) hours of compensatory time.
+The use of compensatory time off must be scheduled through, and approved by, the Chief (or designee.)
+Members may accumulate a maximum of one hundred and twenty (120) hours of compensatory time.
 Upon request for any reason, all accumulated compensatory time shall be paid at the then current rate of compensation.
-Requests to have accumulated compensatory time paid at the then current rate of compensation which are made on or before November 15 shall be paid out at the time of the next paycheck.
-Requests made between November 15 and December 31, will be paid on a "best efforts" basis contingent upon availability of adequate appropriations.
-Employees shall have the option to receive the proceeds from such compensatory time cash out paid to them in a separate payroll distribution, provided that the employee provides such direction in writing or via email to the Finance Department on or before the first business day following the pay period end.
+Requests to have accumulated compensatory time paid at the then current rate of compensation which are made on or before November 15th shall be paid out in that same calendar year.

-Section 20.2 - K-9 Duties.
-A member who is assigned to perform K-9 duties, in recognition of their responsibility to provide care and maintenance to their assigned dog outside of their normal shift, shall be provided four (4) hours of paid time per pay period, such time to be considered overtime and either: (1) paid at time and one-half; or (2) converted at the employee's request to compensatory time as provided in Section 20.1 of this agreement.
+Section 21.2 - K-9 Duties.
+A member who is assigned to perform K-9 duties, in recognition of their responsibility to provide care and maintenance to their assigned dog outside of their normal shift, shall be provided four (4) hours of paid time per pay period, such time to be considered overtime and either: (1) paid at time and one-half; or (2) converted at the employee's request to compensatory time as provided for in Section 21.1 of this agreement.

-Section 20.3 - Compensatory Time Off.
+Section 21.3 - Compensatory Time Off.
 A member may take compensatory time off at the employees request and the approval of a supervisor.
 Compensatory time off shall be taken in minimum of fifteen (15) minute increments.
-Members requesting an entire shift or more on compensatory time off shall obtain the approval of the Chief of Police or his designee.
-Requests for compensatory time off shall normally be at least seven (7) days in advance, except for requests for an entire shift or less, which shall normally be made at least seventy-two (72) hours in advance.
+Members requesting an entire shift or more on compensatory time off shall obtain the approval of the Chief of Police (or designee).
+Such request shall normally be at least seven (7) days in advance.
 No employee may utilize more than eighty (80) hours of compensatory time in any given calendar year.

-Section 20.4 - Suspension of Compensatory Time Utilization.
+Section 21.4 - Suspension of Compensatory Time Utilization.
 At the discretion of the Chief and due to the operational needs of the department, the practice of utilizing compensatory time may be halted during an emergency.
 Emergency is defined as any man-made or natural disaster or any shortage in manpower when such manpower falls below eighty percent (80%) of the allocated strength of the division.

-ARTICLE 21 HOLIDAYS
+ARTICLE 22 HOLIDAYS

-Section 21.1 - Holidays.
+Section 22.1 - Holidays.
 The following days are declared to be holidays which will be observed by the members:

-First day of January

-First Monday in September

-Third Monday in January Eleventh day of November Third Monday in February Fourth Thursday in November Last Monday in May Fourth Friday in November Fourth day of July Twenty-fifth day of December
+First day of January First Monday in September Third Monday in January Second Monday in October Third Monday in February Eleventh day of November Last Monday in May Fourth Thursday in November Fourth day of July Twenty-fifth day of December

-Section 21.2 - Holiday Pay.
-All members shall receive holiday pay for each of the holidays specified in Section 21.1.
-The rate of pay for each holiday will be equivalent to eight (8) hours straight time pay so long as the workday consists of "8" hour shifts.
-The rate of pay for holidays will coincide with the established hours of the workday to "10" or "12" hours of straight time pay if the schedule is modified to alternate shift periods.
+Section 22.2 - Holiday Pay.
+All members shall receive holiday pay for each of the holidays specified in Section 22.1.
+The rate of pay for each holiday will be equivalent to a normal shift at straight time pay so long as the workday consists of "8" hour shifts.
+The rate of pay for holidays will coincide with the established hours of the workday to "10 or "12" hours of straight time pay if the schedule is modified to alternate shift periods.